-In order to apply for certain courses, students must complete and submit specific applications to the Counselor Education Administrative Assistant prior to enrollment.
-These applications are found in the Practicum-Internship Handbook, which is dispersed midway through the second year of the program.
+In order to apply for certain courses, students must complete and submit specific applications to the Counselor Education Clinical Director of Field Experience prior to enrollment.
+These applications are found in the

+Practicum-Internship Handbook, which is dispersed midway through the second year of the program.
 Courses that require applications include:

 COUN 5253 Counseling Practicum

 COUN 5343 CMHC Internship I

 COUN 5353 CMHC Internship II

-COUN 5383 Internship in Elementary School Counseling
+COUN 5383 School Counseling Internship I

-COUN 5393 Internship in Secondary School Counseling
+COUN 5393 School Counseling Internship II